StabRise/ScaleDP-Tutorials/README.md

 # Spark Pdf Tutorials

 Spark-Pdf is a library for processing documents using Apache Spark.
-And this repository contains tutorials and examples of usage Spark-Pdf library.
+And this repository contains jupyter notebooks with tutorials and examples of usage Spark-Pdf library.

 Spark-Pdf includes the following features: